Performance Support • Quick Reference

 Avoid

 Correcting them: "Actually, our policy says..."
-This escalates, even if you're right.
+This escalates, even if you are right.

 "I want to speak to a manager.
 Right now."